dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 - there are no operational-level strategies as long as these tactics are on the board. revealing them for what they are force all major powers to cooperate, which is what we must do anyways.

+- We *may* be embarking towards an age where warfare and even espionage are impossible, even though that sounds ludicrous and should be considered insane by any responsible person who works in intelligence.

 ### Statistical Methods Will Demonstrate Evidence of Weather Control For The Past Two Decades, Including Weaponized Weather which is Partially Responsible for Global Weather Destabalization